EddTally/Web-Project/README.md

 One initially display:none with a removeVod id and the showVod as a block. showVod then dissapears whilst the other button appears.
 This gets around the console errors that unfortunatley plauged the 'better' solution.

+Counter added to the appending stylesheet JS functions 'lightMode' and 'darkMode' to reduce webpage size if mutiple of the same style tries to be appended during runtime.
+Counter resets when other style is selected.

 TO DO
 Make darkMode better